openmodels/META/README.md

 This version of the model is implemented in Mimi [https://www.mimiframework.org/], an integrated assessment modeling framework developed in Julia [https://julialang.org/].

-See the description of the Excel model for details on the component-based structure and parameterization, which are maintained in the Mimi model.
+The model code consistent with the Dietz et al. (2021) paper is available at https://github.com/openmodels/META-2021/, in both Excel and Mimi formats.

 ## Directories in the repository